Moscow, Idaho: 2010 to present

 Moscow is known internationally as the location of Christ Church and its associated ministries: Canon Press and New Saint Andrews College, as well as Logos School.
 Crawford Gribben suggests that Moscow is "America's most postmillennial town", since the town's two explicitly postmillennial congregations (Christ Church and Trinity Reformed Church), make up about 10% of the town's permanent population.

-In the early morning hours of November 13, 2022, four University of Idaho students were stabbed to death in an off-campus rented home in Moscow by one or more attackers using one or more long knives.
-The authorities have identified Bryan Kohberger from Albrightsville, Pennsylvania as a suspect.
+In the early morning hours of November 13, 2022, four University of Idaho students were stabbed to death in an off-campus rented home in Moscow by an attacker using a Ka-Bar knife.
+On December 30, 28-year-old Bryan C. Kohberger, a PhD candidate at the Washington State University, was arrested and charged with four counts of murder and one count of felony burglary, after his DNA was linked to the crime scene.
+He initially pleaded not guilty, before changing his plea to guilty in July 2025, to avoid the death penalty.
+Kohberger was subsequently sentenced to four consecutive life sentences without the possibility of parole and an additional 10 years for burglary.

 Geography

-Main Street runs north-south through Moscow along the 117th meridian west.
+Main Street runs north–south through Moscow along the 117th meridian west.

 According to the United States Census Bureau, the city has a total area of 6.85 sqmi, all of it land.

 Moscow lies on the eastern edge of the Palouse region of north central Idaho in the Columbia River Plateau.
 East of the city is a valley within the mountains of the Palouse Range to the northeast, whose highest point is Moscow Mountain at 4983 ft above sea level.
 The less prominent Paradise Ridge at 3702 ft and Tomer Butte at 3474 ft are southeast of the city.
 Paradise Creek, with headwaters on Moscow Mountain to the northeast, flows through Moscow, then crosses the state border and joins the south fork of the Palouse River near Pullman, which eventually drains into the Snake River and Columbia River on its way to the Pacific Ocean.

 The geology in and around Moscow represents varied formations: very old intrusive granite structures of the Jurassic−Eocene Idaho Batholith, fertile fields atop rolling hills of deep Pleistocene loess of the Palouse Formation deposited after the last ice age by westerly winds, and flood-worn channels of the Columbia River Basalt Group.

 There is a variety of flora and fauna within the vicinity of Moscow.
 An amphibian, the Rough-skinned Newt, has a disjunctive population at Moscow; this species is found typically along the Pacific coast of the US.
 The city sits at the boundary between the Palouse grasslands and wheat fields, and the conifer forests of the Rocky Mountains to the east.